roman-kashitsyn/managing_progects_with_GNUmake_ru/README.md

 =====
 At the moment the build is possible only on UNIX systems.
 To build the book you need to have latex and mpost.
 If you have Latex Live distributive installed, just execute `make' in project directory.
+To get more help regarding project build execute `make help'.

 If you want to build the book on Windows very much, you can do it manually.
 Of course, you still have to install latex.